Art Showcase

 Frivole

-Frivole was unveiled by Patricia Cohen at the offical opening of Stage 3 Development on November 11 2011.
+In 2011, Frivole was unveiled by Patricia Cohen at the Burnside Village Stage 3 Development official opening.

 Premiers Pas

-Premiers pas comes to Burnside Village as a donation from Patricia Cohen to celebrate the relationship between mother and child.
+Premiers Pas was gifted to Burnside Village by Patricia Cohen, in celebration of the relationship between mother and child.